8. The functions

 'use strict';

-// a function's parameters can be of type [function]
+// function parameters can be of type [function]

 // function f1